Acts 11

 Acts 11:11-15The Spirit Falls on the Gentiles

-11And, behold, immediately there were three men already come unto the house where I was, sent from Caesarea for me.
+11And, behold, immediately there were three men already come unto the house where I was, sent from Caesarea unto me.
 12And the Spirit bade me go with them, nothing doubting.
-Moreover these six brethren accompanied me, and we entered into the man's house: 13And he shewed us how he had seen an angel in his house, which stood and said unto him, Send men to Joppa, and call for Simon, whose surname is Peter; 14Who shall tell thee words, whereby thou and all thy house shall be saved 15And as I began to speak, the Holy Ghost fell on them, as on us at the beginning
+Moreover these six brethren accompanied me, and we entered into the man’s house: 13And he shewed us how he had seen an angel in his house, which stood and said unto him, Send men to Joppa, and call for Simon, whose surname is Peter; 14Who shall tell thee words, whereby thou and all thy house shall be saved.
+15And as I began to speak, the Holy Ghost fell on them, as on us at the beginning.

 The angel promises that Peter's words will bring salvation to Cornelius and his whole household.
 Salvation is not a private matter.
 It is household, family, community.
 When one person believes, the offer extends to all in that house.